 In the long run, in the Game of Life, we all get Paid by the Hour.

-There are a few lucky exceptions, like the kid who gets a trust fund or inherits his family’s business, the early employees in a company that eventually goes public, or the guy who gets famous for doing something stupid on TV.
+There are a few lucky exceptions, like the kid who gets a trust fund or inherits his family’s business, the early employees in a company that eventually goes public, or the guy who gets famous for doing something stupid on YouTube.
 But when you’re starting from scratch, you need to think of every hour of work you do as planting a seed that will bloom at some unpredictable time in your future life.
 Sometimes it looks like successful people never do any work.
 Most of the time, it is because they have respected hard work all of their lives.

 Tim Ferriss often praises the idea of minimal working hours.
 But if you look at how he arrived at the Four Hour Workweek, it was through years of extremely hard work, research and testing, and 80-hour workweeks.
 During those 80 hour weeks, he thought he was just wasting his time and answering customer and supplier emails and phone calls.
 But really in the background he was learning very quickly about how businesses and people work, and being forced to devise a system to take himself out of the loop.
 Without the 80 hour workweeks, he never would have been pushed to innovate, and we never would have heard of him.